okeeffed/dennisokeeffe-blog/content/blog/react-debounce.md

 ---
-title: React Debounce
+title: Debouncing events in React
-date: "2019-10-22"
+date: "2018-09-22"
-description: TODO
+description: See example code on how to debounce trailing and leading events.
 ---

 # Hello Series #2: Using debounce in React

-Published: September 19th 2018

 ## Why debounce?